Drake Jackson: San Francisco 49ers

 Jackson was selected in the second round with the 61st overall pick in the 2022 NFL draft.
 In Week 3, against the Denver Broncos, he recorded his first NFL sack.

-In Week 1 of the 2023 season, Jackson recorded three sacks in the 49ers 30–7 win over the Steelers.
+In Week 1 of the 2023 season, Jackson recorded three sacks in the 49ers 30–7 win over the Pittsburgh Steelers.
 He was placed on injured reserve on November 11, 2023.

 Jackson was placed on the reserve/PUP list on August 8, 2024, due to patellar tendon surgery he underwent the previous season.
 Jackson missed the entire 2024 season, before being waived by the 49ers on May 9, 2025.

 Washington Commanders

-On October 15, 2025, Jackson signed with the Washington Commanders and was placed on injured reserve the following day as a planned move to allow him to continue his patellar tendon surgery recovery from the previous season.
+On October 15, 2025, Jackson signed with the Washington Commanders and was placed on injured reserve the following day as a planned move to allow him to continue his patellar tendon surgery recovery from the 2023 season.
+On December 4, the Commanders activated Jackson.

+Jackson signed a one-year contract extension with the Commanders on March 12, 2026.
+He was placed on injured reserve on August 25, 2026, and released with an injury settlement on September 3, 2026.

+Atlanta Falcons

+On September 16, 2026, Jackson signed with the Atlanta Falcons practice squad.